AmareshMourya/ews-java/README.txt

 on the TimeZoneDefinition elements in the request.
 With these changes, save(...) should work as documented.

+Modified ExchangeServiceBase.java method convertDateTimeToUniversalDateTimeString(): line 566 added to force formatter to be using UTC by default.
+(Earlier setting of formatter class default to PST in application seems to have caused problems)

 From the website:

 Hello EWS Java experts.
 We have posted an updated EWS Java API package.